688 - Pinball - live

 They're scared.

-What do you say to to Mexican?
+What do you say to Mexican nascent?

-No, no, no.
+The spasm of meatball pee.
+No, no, no, no.

-You don't do that.
+You don't do that, you're a Decarloch Cario.

 You're out of the family, you sit again.

 I can't take you seriously.
+Was it the Carlocherio?

-You're the pedo liar, guys.
+No, cousin, you you are the pedo liar, guys.

 No,

-You really gotta stop it.
+you gotta fuck us.
+You really gotta stop it up.

-That is not a good, okay?
+That is not a good, okay.

 Gareth, the dollop is brought to you by Nutrophil.

-It's for making your hair
+it's for hair.
+It's for making your

+look lovely.
 Forgetting it, yes.

-Nutrofoll, I've been using for a while.
+Nutrophil, I've been using for a while.
+It's a hair growth supplement.

 And you may have heard of it and thought, you know,